MarcoIeni/cargo-assist/README.md

 Or when you forgot to remove an unused import, you remove it manually and then remember that `cargo clippy --fix` exists?
 Well, those days are over, because the *cargo-assist* GitHub action formats your code and fixes many clippy warnings for you!

+> [!NOTE]
+> The *cargo-assist* GitHub action runs `cargo fmt --all` and `cargo clippy --all-targets --all-features --workspace --fix` on every commit,
+> and then commits and pushes the changes to the branch.

 ![PR screenshot](assets/screenshot.png)

 ## Usage